-Where no motor is required, and the motor is to be belt driven, the piston shaft is extended and provided with a pulley.
+Where no motor is required, and the compressor is to be belt-driven the pinion shaft is extended to carry a pulley.

 No outboard bearing is required for the shaft, as a long overhung bearing is provided in the crank case.